tarwn/lessthandot-hugo/blogs/content/posts/2009-02-01-how-to-enable-xp_cmdshell-on-sql-server-2005.md

 _Server: Msg 15281, Level 16, State 1, Line 1

 SQL Server blocked access to STATEMENT 'OpenRowset/OpenDatasource' of component 'Ad Hoc Distributed Queries' because this component is turned off as part of the security configuration for this server.
 A system administrator can enable the use of 'Ad Hoc Distributed Queries' by using sp_configure.
-For more information about enabling 'Ad Hoc Distributed Queries', see “Surface Area Configuration” in SQL Server Books Online._
+For more information about enabling 'Ad Hoc Distributed Queries', see "Surface Area Configuration" in SQL Server Books Online._

 To enable OPENROWSET and OPENQUERY you can use the previous script but instead of 'xp_cmdshell' you will use 'Ad Hoc Distributed Queries'.
 The script to enable Ad Hoc Distributed Queries is below